Solving Quadratic Equations

 How to Solve Quadratic Equations by Factoring?

 For solving the quadratic equations by factoring, first convert it into the standard form (ax2 + bx + c = 0).
-Then factorize the left side part part using the techniques of factorizing quadratic expressions, set each of the factors to zero that results in two linear equations, and finally solve the linear equations.
+Then factorize the left side part using the techniques of factorizing quadratic expressions, set each of the factors to zero that results in two linear equations, and finally solve the linear equations.

 How is the Factored Form Helpful in Solving Quadratic Equations?